zendertv/zender-docs/STREAMING.md

 Our internal tests have shown that under some of these circumstances OBS has rendered increased latency of 1 to over 10 seconds.

+In addition to the generic settings from above, the following specific tunings can improve latency:

 To configure OBS – Go to Setting > Output > Select “Advanced”:
 -  Check “Use Custom Buffer Size”.
 Set the buffer size to 0.
 -  Set Tune to “zero latency”.
 If you are on Windows - Go to Settings > Advanced -   Check New Network Code
 -  Check Low Latency Mode

+Note: you need to check advanced mode , otherwise the options are not visible in the interface

 To minimize CPU usage - try the follow alternatives
 - Lower the output resolution by going into Settings > Output and check Rescale Output.
 - Try half of 720p (640x360).
 - Try a faster CPU Usage Profile.
 Also found in Settings > Output

+Specific reminder:
+- Set keyframe interval to : 1 second (otherwise the latency will have a long delay)

 # Latency & Drift:
 For ultra low Latency the latency varies around 2-3 seconds.